MASTER COURSE SYLLABUS

 - Diagnose pressure concerns in the brake system using hydraulic principles (Pascal’s Law).

-- Measure brake pedal height, travel, and free play (as applicable); determine necessary action.
+- Measure brake pedal height, travel, and free play (as applicable); determine needed action.

 - Remove, bench bleed, and reinstall master cylinder.

-- Diagnose poor stopping, pulling or dragging concerns caused by malfunctions in the hydraulic system; determine necessary action.
+- Diagnose poor stopping, pulling or dragging concerns caused by malfunctions in the hydraulic system; determine needed action.

-- Inspect brake lines, flexible hoses, and fittings for leaks, dents, kinks, rust, cracks, bulging and wear; check for loose fittings and supports; determine necessary action.
+- Inspect brake lines, flexible hoses, and fittings for leaks, dents, kinks, rust, cracks, bulging, wear; and loose fittings/supports; determine needed action.

 - Replace brake lines, hoses, fittings, and supports.